-The 17th Annual NMU Jazz Festival will be held on the beautiful campus of Northern Michigan University, on Thursday and Friday, April 11-12, 2013.
+The NMU Jazz Festival will be held on the beautiful campus of Northern Michigan University on Friday, April 8, 2016.
 High school and middle school jazz bands and combos in the region are invited to participate.
-There is a $200 entry fee for each participating ensemble (additional ensembles from the same school can register for $75).
+There is a $250 entry fee for each participating ensemble (additional ensembles from the same school can register for $100).
 Space is limited.
-The registration deadline is March 1, 2013.
+The registration deadline is February 26, 2016.
 Click HERE for printable (PDF) registration materials.

 This year's event will feature trombonist/composer Michael Davis, who has enjoyed a diverse and acclaimed career over the past three decades.
 Widely known as the trombonist for the Rolling Stones since 1994, he also toured and recorded with Frank Sinatra from 1988 to 1994, and he has released 9 solo CDs, composed over 150 works, authored 10 books, and appeared on over 500 CDs and motion picture soundtracks.
 In addition, he is the founder, creator, and president of Hip-Bone Music, Inc., and in 2011, the S.E.
 Shires Company released the Michael Davis Trombone.

 Born to a musical family in San Francisco, Michael’s early musical studies included the piano, drums, tuba, baritone horn and electric bass.
 Settling on the trombone in high school, he quickly found his stride and received principal chairs in many all-state honor groups.
 His collegiate career commenced at the prestigious Eastman School of Music in the fall of 1979.
 In the spring of 1983, Davis received the break he had hoped for when the Buddy Rich Band called and asked him to sign on.
 His two-year stint with the band forged musical and personal friendships that continue to this day and presented him with “the best graduate degree anyone could possibly hope for.”